4 best mountain 4×4 trails

 1. Make a weekend of it at Chaos Offroad Park

 Chaos Offroad Park in Capon Bridge is described as a “skate park for 4x4s.”
 Bring your stock 4WD, rock bouncer or anything in between for a family-friendly weekend.
 Challenge yourself with hill climbs, ledges and (if you’re up for it) giant boulders.

 There’s plenty of fun off the trails too, like driving courses and the infamous teeter totter (Yeah, you get to balance your rig on a giant teeter totter).
 When you’re ready for some rest, enjoy a bonfire or some lawn darts.
 Make a weekend of it and pitch a tent!

 Be sure to check the schedule.
-The park is on private property and only open for trail riding on posted dates.
+The park is open on Memorial Day Weekend and Labor Day Weekend.

 2. Learn the ropes with Off Road Adventures at The Greenbrier

 Don’t have your Jeep?
 Never driven off road?
 Perfect!

 When you go offroading with Off Road Adventures at The Greenbrier, they’ll supply the Rubicon and a ready-to-rock guide.
 They’ll teach you (and up to 2 friends) how to traverse creek crossings, mud holes, hill climbs and more at the resort’s private 10,000 acre mountain preserve—one of the nationally recognized Jeep Jamboree locations.